Know the facts about substance use disorder in Indiana.

 As a person escalates their doses, they face an increased risk of overdose.
 When a person takes a higher dose than their body and brain are able to manage, they may experience an overdose.

-Many times an overdose can be life-threatening if medical treatment is not administered right away.
+An overdose can be life-threatening if medical treatment, such as Naloxone, is not administered right away.
 Never wait to seek help – it could save someone’s life, including your own.
 You should seek professional medical help immediately if an overdose is suspected.

 The hope of recovery